seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 account, so select that account.
 After a brief "please wait" screen you should then see the forked repository at the URL https://github.com/[your-github-username]/the-unix-workbench.
 You've now forked the repository for this book!
-In order to get get a local copy of the repository you'll need to use the `git clone` command.
+In order to get a local copy of the repository you'll need to use the `git clone` command.
 Cloning a repository copies a Git repository to your computer while keeping track of the remote repository that it originated from.
 Let's clone your fork of my repository now.
 On the right side of the repository page you should see a green button that says **Clone or download**.
 Click that button and the following menu should appear:

 ![](images/clone-wb.png)